 The Company's operations in the oil and natural gas industry require professionals with skills and knowledge in diverse fields of expertise.
 In the course of its exploration, development and production operations, the Company uses the expertise of drilling engineers, exploration geophysicists and geologists, petrophysicists, petroleum engineers, petroleum geologists and production and completion engineers.
 The Company relies heavily on its personnel and works hard to meet the challenges inherent in attracting and retaining the professionals and experts required for its operations.
-See "Risk Factors - Ability to attract and retain qualified personnel."
+See "Risk Factors - General Risks - Reliance on Key Personnel."